eduardtibet/foponts/FAQ.md

 ## I'm scared about downloading fonts from the author's website.
 It can be a fraud!

-If you are really scare about it, here is a list with a direct links to a homepages of fonts used in a FOPonts project.
+If you are really scare about it, here is a list with a direct links to a homepages of fonts used in a foponts project.
 You can download it separately and use it without any scare :)

-**NOTE**: This case assumes that you take your time and put some efforts into grabbing all fonts in one place and configuring **FOPonts** completely manually.
+**NOTE**: This case assumes that you take your time and put some efforts into grabbing all fonts in one place and configuring **foponts** completely manually.
 Sometimes it requires compiling fonts from theirs sources!
-How to do this is completely out of scope of the current or any other document within FOPonts project.
+How to do this is completely out of scope of the current or any other document within foponts project.

 1. **Galatia SIL**: [font homepage](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=GalatiaSIL).
 2. **Charis SIL**: [font homepage](https://software.sil.org/charis/).
-3. **Liberation** [source files](https://github.com/pravins/liberation-fonts). **NOTE**: you have to compile them from the source using [FontForge](https://fontforge.github.io/en-US/).
+3. **Liberation** [source files](https://github.com/pravins/liberation-fonts). **NOTE**: you have to compile them from source using [FontForge](https://fontforge.github.io/en-US/).
 4. **Free monospaced** [font download page](http://ftp.gnu.org/gnu/freefont/).

 ## How I can contact the author?

-Just drop me a line to eduard.tibet@gmail.com with a "FOPonts" in subject line.
-I'm very curious to hear about your usage of **FOPonts**.
+Just drop me a line to eduard.tibet@gmail.com with a "foponts" in subject line.
+I'm very curious to hear about your usage of **foponts**.